Stephan de Robillard

-Stephan Christopher de Robillard (born 2 December 2002) is a professional footballer who plays as an attacking midfielder for Sydney United.
+Stephan Christopher de Robillard (born 2 December 2002) is a professional footballer who plays as an attacking midfielder for Manly United.
 Born in Australia, he plays for the Mauritius national team.

 Club career

 De Robillard is a product of the youth academies of the Marconi Stallions, Western Sydney Wanderers, and Macarthur FC.
 In 2021, he debuted in the National Premier Leagues NSW with Northbridge FC.
 In January 2024 he moved to Sydney United.
 He helped them win the 2025 Waratah Cup.

+In January 2026, Stephan moved to Manly United in the NPL NSW.

 International career

-De Robillard was born in Australia to Mauritian parents, and hold dual Australian-Mauritian citizenship.
+De Robillard was born in Australia to Mauritian parents, and holds dual Australian-Mauritian citizenship.
 In March 2017, he was called up to the Australia U17s for a friendly tournament.
 He debuted with the Mauritius national team in 2024.